SecureApiGateway/secure-api-gateway-ob-uk/README.md

 This repository includes a [Postman Collection](postman) for configuring the FIDC tenant and testing the deployment.
 > Follow the instructions on [postman section](postman/readme.md) to prepare the postman client environment.

-Required steps for testing are as follows

-- Enrol for an account at the [OBRI Directory](https://directory.ob.forgerock.financial)
-- From the Directory dashboard, create a new software statement, and download the transport certificate and private key
-- Configure Postman to use this client certificate and key for the hosts `default.iplatform.example.com`, `default.bank.example.com`, `jwkms.ob.forgerock.financial` and `matls.service.directory.ob.forgerock.financial`

-If you changed the FQDN value for the deployment, change the FQDN variable in the provided Postman environment, and define this host for client certificates as above.

 ## Disclaimer

 >These samples are provided on an “as is” basis, without warranty of any kind, to the fullest extent